Long take: Short film

 One-shot short films became rare in the 21st century.
 Notable examples are Mehdi Fard Ghaderi's 2007 Alternation, 2011 Reversing Circles, and 2015 The Story of A Rainy Night.
 Connection at the End of the World is a 17-minute one-shot from 2025, directed by Sean Slimak.

 Feature film

 A "one-shot feature film" (also called "continuous-shot feature film") is a full-length movie filmed in one long take by a single camera, or manufactured to give the impression that it was.
 Given the extreme difficulty of the exercise and the technical requirements for a long lasting continuous shot, such full feature films have only been possible since the advent of digital movie cameras.

 Television episodes

-One-shot episodes became more common in the 2020s, with some filmed as actual continuous takes and others manufactured to create the illusion of an uninterrupted shot.
+One-shot episodes became more common in the 2020s and at times overlapped with the bottle episode format, with some filmed as actual continuous takes and others manufactured to create the illusion of an uninterrupted shot.
 Notable examples include "The Hurt Man" from Monsters: The Lyle and Erik Menendez Story (2024), "The Oner" from The Studio (2025), and all four episodes of Adolescence (2025). "eps3.4_runtime-error.r00" from Mr. Robot (2017) was edited to stitch together multiple long takes into a seamless shot.